-7. RIGHT TO BE EXCUSED FROM SEX EDUCATION
+8. RIGHT TO BE EXCUSED FROM SEX EDUCATION

 We are required, as stated by the Department of Education's statutory guidance, to teach RSE as part of our PSHE curriculum.
 We will notify parents when RSE will be taught, via our termly curriculum summaries.
+An overview of the Life Skills curriculum will also be permanently displayed on the Life Skills subject page of the Goldington website.

 Current regulations and guidance from the Department for Education state that parents have the right to withdraw their children from the aspects of sex education that are not part of NC Science.
-We hope, however, that parents will realise the value of their child learning age-appropriate content in a professional and safeguarded environment and discussions between the curriculum leader for Life Skills and parents seek to clarify the exact nature of the content being covered in order to allay any concerns a parent may have.
+We hope, however, that parents will realise the value of their child learning age-appropriate content in a professional and safeguarded environment, and discussions between the curriculum leader for Life Skills and parents seek to clarify the exact nature of the content being covered in order to allay any concerns a parent may have.